LCD

 480 x 480, 800 x 480

-• For the RGB interface of ESP32-S3, the maximum tested resolution is 800 x 480 currently, and the interface frame rate is limited to 59 (PCLK is 30 MHz).
-The corresponding average LVGL frame rate is 23.
-The upper limit of the average LVGL frame rate is 26, corresponding to an interface frame rate of 41 (PCLK is 21 MHz).
+• For the RGB interface of ESP32-S3, the maximum resolution tested in LVGL (v8) application scenarios is currently 800 x 480, with an interface frame rate limit of 59 (PCLK 30 MHz), corresponding to an average LVGL frame rate of 23; The maximum average LVGL frame rate is 26, corresponding to an interface frame rate of 41 (PCLK 21 MHz).

 How can I enable PSRAM 120M Octal (DDR) on ESP32-S3R8?